jacobps1/TicTacToe/README.md

 # TicTacToe
-Implementation of Tic-tac-toe via the Android Studio platform
+Implementation of Tic-Tac-Toe via the Android Studio platform

 NOTE: Make sure to delete .idea folder for personal use.